If you have a stretched succulent that has grown tall and leggy you can use this simple trick that will help bring it back to its original beauty.

 The most likely reason is that they are stretching to find the light.

-Last year my daughter wrote a post about caring for succulents and one of the main tips is to give succulents tons of light.
+Last year my daughter, an avid plant grower, and botanist wrote a post about caring for succulents and one of the main tips is to give succulents tons of light.
 I'm not sure what happened to this guy.
-I think it may have started in the nursery and the window I had it in to start just wasn't getting enough light on an ongoing basis.
+I think it may have started in the nursery and the window I had it in wasn't getting enough light on an ongoing basis.
+Lack of sunlight is often the problem.

 In addition, I have read that succulents with green leaves have a better chance of growing well indoors with lower light.